opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

+---
+layout: post
+title:  "Building a distributed tracing pipeline with OpenTelemetry Collector, Data Prepper, and OpenSearch Trace Analytics"
+authors:
+  - Kuber Kaul
+date: 2021-12-07 01:01:01 -0700
+categories:
+  - technical-post
+twittercard:
+  description: "Over the past few years, the importance of observability when developing and managing applications has spiked with the spotlight firmly on micro-services, service mesh.
+Distributed services can be unpredictable.
+Despite our best efforts, failures and performance bottlenecks in such systems are inevitable and difficult to isolate.
+In such an environment, having deep visibility into the behavior of your applications is critical for software development teams and operators."
+---

-# Building a distributed tracing pipeline with open telemetry collector, data prepper, and OpenSearch trace analytics
+# Building a distributed tracing pipeline with OpenTelemetry collector, Data Prepper, and OpenSearch trace analytics

 Over the past few years, the importance of observability when developing and managing applications has spiked with the spotlight firmly on micro-services, service mesh.
 Distributed services can be unpredictable.
 Despite our best efforts, failures and performance bottlenecks in such systems are inevitable and difficult to isolate.
 In such an environment, having deep visibility into the behavior of your applications is critical for software development teams and operators.

 The landscape for observability tools continues to grow as we speak.
 In particular, when it comes to metrics, error logging, and distributed traces.
 These can provide valuable information to optimize service performance and troubleshoot issues to make a service more reliable.
 With this in mind, it makes sense to create a distributed tracing pipeline to ingest, process, and visualize tracing data with query/alerting.

-At [Dow Jones](#TODO), we started on a similar journey as we continue to move our applications and microservices to our service mesh based on [EKS](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html) and [istio](https://istio.io/).
+At [Dow Jones](https://www.dowjones.com/), we started on a similar journey as we continue to move our applications and microservices to our service mesh based on [EKS](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html) and [Istio](https://istio.io/).
 Our requirements formulated from the generated service mesh telemetry data was to have a distributed tracing pipeline that could scale to the amount of our traces, work for applications regardless of host, and the language of implementation.
 OpenTelemetry's full support for traces, metrics, and logs, as well as, provide a single implementation married perfectly into this idea.

 OpenTelemetry (OTEL) is formed by the merging of OpenTracing and OpenCensus.
 It is a CNCF incubating project and the second most active in terms of contributions.
 OTEL, since its inception, aimed to offer a single set of APIs and libraries that standardize how you collect and transfer telemetry data.

-[Traces was the first component to reach stable status for the open telemetry project](https://opentelemetry.io/status/).
+[Traces was the first component to reach stable status for the OpenTelemetry project](https://opentelemetry.io/status/).
 Since then, almost all trace components but collector has reached stable maturity level, metrics are well on their way, and initial work on logs has also started.
 At Dow Jones, we launched a distributed tracing pipeline based on the OpenTelemetry project.
 I will be going over a few of the design decisions we implemented in our setup and source code to DIY.

 ## Tracing Pipeline Components